jskjott/jskjott.github.io/pages/space.md

 One effect of this is that recursers start to feel an ownership of the space.
 Something that made me feel that the center was my space is the how I and all the other participants have 24 / 7 access to all the facilities.
 It is amazing to observe what happens when communities are given access to spaces and resources.
 The [folk-high-school](https://www.danishfolkhighschools.com/about-folk-high-schools/what-is-a-folk-high-school/) inspired [boarding school](https://www.oeu.dk) I went to when I was 15 was similar.
 The motto of the school was "freedom with responsability".
 This motto was actionised by having all of the schools facilites remain unlocked at all times.
 Students were free to use the film cameras in the media workshop or the paints in the studio.
 The result of that was an explosion of creativity and projects as well as a highly responsible student body.
 We knew that if the cameras break the school would not have money to replace them.
 So we took care of the space.
 There is a similar dynamic at Recurse Center.
 The policy which gives people access demonstrates how at Recurse Center trust is put before control.

-One project I worked on while at Recurse Center was a [webring](http://jskjott.com/webring/) meant to inspire other members of the community to build homes for themselves online.
-A webring is a collection of websites traditionally linked together by a circular structure.
-A website which is part of a webring will have an icon on its site linking either to the central webring or another site which is part of the ring.

 When I was making the ring I was unsure of the extent to which the ring could be associated with the Recurse Center brand.
 Having just graduated from a school in which you might receive an angry email if you used the school's logo without asking for permission I was surprised to find out that Recursers are encouraged to associate their projects with RC.
 So, I ended up using the RC logo and registering an RC subdomain for the project.
-I love this!
-The community is the brand is the community.
+I love this! **The community is the brand is the community**.

 So, I was provided with a lot of ways to feel part of the space and the community.
 It is was done in a way that made me feel a part and welcome from a very early stage.
 This brings me to the perhaps most central concept which Recurse Center has allowed me to rework: Learning.